Non-urgent government operations are closed December 24 to January 1, reopening January 2. View available services during this period.

 - have entered into a training agreement

-- have completed at least 2 years of post-secondary education that is relevant to the activities of a land agent:
+- have completed at least 2 years of post-secondary education that is relevant to the activities of a land agent, or

-- Applicants may request an assessment of competence of their experience and post-secondary education to meet the requirement for 2 years of post-secondary education.
+- have provided an assessment of competence of their experience and post-secondary education that is equivalent to 2 years of post-secondary education

 - Based on the assessment, the Registrar of Land Agent may add conditions on a licence, which the interim land agent completes during their training period.